powsybl/powsybl-core/docs/user/itools/list-dynamic-simulation-models.md

 ### Optional options

-`--dynamic-models`
+By default, all models are displayed, but you can use one of the following options to display specific models:
-This option allows to display dynamic models only. (by default all models will be displayed)
+- `--dynamic-models`: allows to display dynamic models only.

-`--event-models`
-This option allows to display event models only. (by default all models will be displayed)
+- `--event-models`: allows to display event models only.

 ## See also
-- [Run a dynamic simulation through an iTools command](../../user/itools/dynamic-simulation.md): Learn how to perform a dynamic simulation from the command line.
+- [Run a dynamic simulation through an iTools command](../../user/itools/dynamic-simulation.md): learn how to perform a dynamic simulation from the command line.